adivishnu-a/git-cv/README.md

   - Developed in C++

 - [**Hospital Management System**](https://github.com/adivishnu-a/Hospital-Management-System)
-  - Tool to manage hospital records and information, to add, view, search, edit, and delete patient records and for managing staff information and calculating expenses.
+  - Tool to manage hospital records and information, to add, view, search, edit, and delete patient records, and for managing staff information and calculating expenses.
   - Developed in C

 ## SKILLS